CodeReactorInc/codereactor-bot/README.md

 ## How to install?

 1. (OPTIONAL) Create a user for the bot and add privileges for he
+2. Download and install ``git`` for update command
-2. Create a database named "discordbot"
+3. Create a database named "discordbot"
-3. Create all tables needed on your MariaDB Server, [more info](https://github.com/CodeReactorInc/codereactor-bot#mariadb-needed-tables)
+4. Create all tables needed on your MariaDB Server, [more info](https://github.com/CodeReactorInc/codereactor-bot#mariadb-needed-tables)
-4. Run after clone, run ``npm install`` to install declared dependencies
+5. Run after clone, run ``npm install`` to install declared dependencies
-5. Run ``node init.js`` to generate config.json file
+6. Run ``node init.js`` to generate config.json file
-6. Configure the ``config.json``, insert MariaDB login info, Discord token and another things
+7. Configure the ``config.json``, insert MariaDB login info, Discord token and another things
-7. And run it
+8. And run it

 ## How to run?